- Depression Is An Illness, Not Just A State Of Mind

 #2 Myth: You can “snap out” of depression by thinking positively.

 Fact: Clinical depression is not a choice.
 Just as a person having diabetes or heart disease cannot “snap out” of it by thinking happy thoughts, a person with depression cannot snap out of it by thinking positively.
 Depression may not always be due to a chemical imbalance in the brain.
-But it does affect the structure or functioning of the brain, making it difficult for the person to control how he feels when depressed (2).
+But it does affect the structure or functioning of the brain, making it difficult for the person to control how he feels when depressed (3).
+This is an important myth to break since it causes guilt and worsens depression.

 #3 Myth: Depression will go away by itself.